-Communicating with students: Students must activate their GMU e-mail accounts to receive important University information, including messages related to this class.
-Be sure to check your e-mail on a regular basis as I frequently use e-mail to communicate with you.
+Communicating with students: I use your GMU e-mail account to communicate with you.
+Thus, be sure to check your e-mail on a regular basis.

-Course Materials: Lectures, readings, and related materials will be posted on Blackboard.
-Blackboard also will be used for homework submissions, and the posting of grades except for your final grade that will be posted on Patriot Web.
+Course Materials: Lectures, readings, and related materials such as this syllabus will be posted on Blackboard.
+Blackboard also will be used for homework submissions, and the posting of grades except for your final grade.
+Your final grade will be posted on Patriot Web within 48 hours after your completion of the final exam.